ppiserchia/DyslexiAid/README.md

 # DyslexiAid
-**DyslexiAid** is an iOS App that helps dyslexic people understand if a book is readable or not by them.
+**DyslexiAid** is an iOS App that helps dyslexic people understand if a book is easier to read for them.

 ## How does it work?
 When the app is opened, the user will see a button.
 Once clicked, it will lead to a view that warns the user to keep the phone vertically from the sheet.